belovedpearl/Historic_Center_Quiz_PP2/README.md

 ### Fixed Bugs

 * Start Game button submits without inputing a username.
-    * Disabling the button and adding an event listener to the button listening for "Keyup" on the input button fixed this.
+    * Adding an if statement to check if there is a name in the input fixed this.

 ### Unfixed Bugs

-  * I noticed errors in the console which is a result of the embeded google map.
-It displays appropriately, I feel it is above my current knowledge.

-  *
+ * To my current understanding, there is no unfixed bug

 ---